rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 By R. S. Doiel, 2019-07-28

 >    UPDATE: (2021-02-26, RSD) Under VirtualBox 6.1 these
->    instructions fail.
-I am experimenting with VirtualBox 6.1
->    and FreeDOS 1.3rc3 and hope to have revised instructions
+>    instructions still fail.
+My hope is to revise these
->    when I get it all sorted out.
+>    instructions when I get it all sorted out.
 >
 >    Many links such as the ftp site at ETH Oberon are
 >    no more.
 I've updated this page to point at Wayback machine
 >    or included content in here where I cannot find it else where.
+>
+>    UPDATE: (2021-02-19, RSD) Under VirtualBox 6.1 these instructions
+>    fail.
+For VirtualBox I’ve used FreeDOS 1.3rc3 Live CD installing
+>    the “Plain DOS” without problems.

 What follows are notes on getting a FreeDOS 1.2[^1] and then Native Oberon[^2] running under VirtualBox 6.0.
 You might